knowosadko/IIS-project/README.md

-# IIS-project
+# IIS-project - A Virtual Bartender Experience with Furhat
-## Project for the Intelligent Interactive Systems (IIS)-A Virtual Bartender Experience with Furhat
+## Project for the Intelligent Interactive Systems (IIS)
 A virtual robot that adapts its behavior based on the emotions of users.

+### Scripts
+Directory for storing script files for the system